-Laura Traplin Weekend Retreat
+Laura Traplin Spiritual Weekend Retreat

-Please join me and 20 other beautiful souls for our 11th annual weekend retreat of insight, intuition, mediumship, guided meditations, relaxation and more!
+Please join me for our 12th annual weekend retreat of insight, intuition, mediumship, guided meditations, relaxation and more!

 There will be scheduled workshops as well as free time to go for a hike, enjoy a canoe ride, relax in the sauna or on the verandah by the lake, read your favourite book or just unwind while surrounded by nature.

 Quick Brown Fox Writing Course

 More information, click here

 Quick Brown Fox Writing Course – June 5 – 8, 2020

 Give yourself a long weekend of writing time – a weekend of instruction, inspiration and creativity.
 Award yourself with time away from distractions, with no dishes to do and wonderful food at every meal, as you sit with your feet up and write in the most beautiful wilderness setting in Ontario.
 This is where the Group of Seven got its inspiration (Tom Thompson is buried just a couple of lakes over); it’s a wonderful place for you to find your inspiration, too.